mangoejuice/manav-run/pages/2024-05-18-brooklyn-half/index.md

 # {% $markdoc.frontmatter.title %}

-## Raw Notes

 ### Training
-- Hal Higdon Novice 2
+I followed the [Hal Higdon Novice 2](https://www.halhigdon.com/training-programs/half-marathon-training/novice-2-half-marathon/) plan to get ready for this race.
+I picked this over Novice 1 since running 10 miles as my longest run didn't feel sufficient.

-- Worked up to 22 miles a week, with a 12 mile long run (10:14 pace) the saturday before
-- Practiced with gels and water bottle on long runs
+I worked up to 22 miles a week, with a 12 mile long run the weekend before the race.
+I practiced with gels and a water bottle on my last few long runs, and only did about 5 miles my taper week.

-- This went very well!
-My legs were fatigued but taper week helped
-- Did 5 miles of running during taper, and a 45 minute walk the day before the race
-- Thought I was having a right knee problem, but I was just begin paranoid
-- Tried carb loading but I couldn't eat that much
+Overall, I think my training went well!
+I was pretty disciplined with following the plan.
+I had some right knee pain the days leading up to the race, but I figured I was being paranoid (turns out I was not).
+I also found it hard to put down any meaningful amount of carbs the day before.

 ### Pre-race
-- Woke up around 5:15am
-- Rolled my lower legs a bit in the morning to loosen them up (I think this made a difference?)
-- Didn't really poop
-- headed out around 6:15am
-- Snagged some free Maurten 225s (very nice) the day before, had one on the train over
-    - It tasted fine
-- Bag-checked immediately, hit the porta-potty
-- Temp was fine, felt a little too warm in the sun when I was warming up
+The day of, I woke up around 5:15am.
+I foam-rolled my legs, though dubious if this made a difference.
+I didn't have much luck with my morning movement.

+I headed out around 6 on the train to Prospect Park.
+I had grabbed some free Maurten bars the day prior, so I tried one of those for the first time.
+It was fine, but very sweet.

+I checked my bag as soon as I arrived, and hit the porta-potty (was lucky this time).
+I did my typical warmups, and noticed it was already pretty warm.
+I was in the later wave, so this wasn't that surprising.

-- Had a cup of water
-- Hit the porta-potty again in the corral
+I had a quick cup of water and hit the porta-potty again in my corral.

-### Race
-- took a caff gel once the wave started
-- Wave started at 8, didn't actually cross until ~8:25
-- Messed up starting my Strava
-- First half mile was downhill, immediately back up but felt good
-- Didn't have the usual leg tightness starting off
-- Grand army plaza good vibes
-- Felt nice and warmed up entering the park
-- Effort was slightly higher than I was expecting but wasn't too worried
-- Took a gel around mile 4, ran through the sprinkler which was fun
-- Took Battle Pass by effort, which felt great except...
-- My chest had some weird sharp pain around the top/mile 5 which I've never had before, I got nervous and slowed down a bit
-- hill-arious
-- Was able to breathe through it, but still weird since I felt great otherwise (breathing easy, legs felt fine)
-- Picked it up a bit at the end of the park (mile 6 + 7), I felt really good
-- Grabbed an extra gel from the table at mile 7
+### Starting out: Miles 0-4
+I took a caffeinated gel when the gun went off.
+The wave started at 8, but I didn't cross the start until 8:25.
+My Strava was in the wrong workout type, so I ended up messing around with that down Flatbush.

+The way back was uphill, but I felt good.
+I was happy that my legs weren't tight like they usually had been for the first part of my runs.
+Rounding through Grand Army Plaza was fun, and I soaked in the crowds.
+Overall, I felt good once I entered the park.
+My effort was maybe a little higher than I expected, but I wasn't super worried.

+### Park loop: Miles 4-7
+I took a gel around mile four, and ran through a sprinkler which felt very nice.
+I took Battle Pass Hill by effort, which was very manageable (and I knew what to expect from Al Gordon).
+My favorite sign of the course was here ("This is hill-arious").

+Weirdly, I felt some chest pain around the top of the hill (mile 5).
+This was a new experience, so I slowed down.
+I was able to through it, but it was still weird since I felt very good otherwise.
+I picked things back up through miles six and seven.
+I grabbed an extra SIS gel from the table at mile seven.

+### Too close to the sun: Miles 7-9
-- Left the park feeling great, pretty confident about finishing the race strong
-- Started Ocean Parkway, slight uphill to the ramp
+I left the park feeling awesome, and felt confident about finishing the race strong.
+A lot of my research before suggested that the next segment was the "party in the back" due to the slight downhill finish to the end.

-- It was sunny and I started feeling hot
-- Effort got worse over the next miles
+I took the small uphill to Ocean Parkway, which was very exposed to the sun.
+I started feeling very warm, and my effort (and probably heartrate) started to suffer through the next portion.
+Ocean Parkway is wide open with minimal tree cover, and the increasing temperatures were definitely getting to me.

-- Took my second gel a little earlier (~8.5) than I was planning, hoped this would help
-- I picked up some endurance drink from the tables
+I took my next gel around mile 8.5, which was a little earlier than I was planning.
+I was hoping this would help, along with the endurance drinks I was grabbing from the tables.

-- Ended up walking a little bit after the 9 mile marker
-- Figured I could just run the last 4-ish a little slower
-- Couldn't get back into any good rhythm when I started running again
+### Ouch: Miles 9-12
+I ended up walking around the nine mile marker, figuring I could resume and just take the last four miles a little slower.
+Sadly, I killed my momentum and had trouble getting back into any good rhythm.

-- Felt really hot, hit every water table and sprinkler, I was dumping water on my neck
+I took every water table and sprinkler, and dumped water on my neck whenever I got a chance.
+I walk-ran the remainder of the race.
+I took the extra gel I had grabbed earlier at mile eleven.

-- Walk-ran pretty much the remainder
-- took the extra gel at 11
+### Ocean view: Miles 13-end
-- Eked out the last 3/4 mile
-- Quads were burning but I figured someone would wheel me across the finish if I collapsed
+I managed to wrap up the last mile with a bit more dignity.
+At this point, my quads were burning and not doing much.
+I assumed if I collapsed someone would wheel me across the finish.

-- Big effort once I passed the Cyclone
-- Seeing the ocean was awesome and hyped me up
-- Had a great sprint to the finish line on the boardwalk
+I made a big effort passing the cyclone, and rounding the corner to see the ocean was pretty cool.
+I sprinted across the finish and was happy the race was over.

 ### Post-race
-- Legs were real wobbly
-- Decent walk to get medals
-- Streched out my quads in the recovery tent
-- Met a nice guy on the line for the tent, we traded Stravas
+Afterwards, I left with very wobbly legs.
+There was a long walk to the medals, with some stairs to go down (:pain:).
+I hit the recovery tent and stretched out my quads.
+I met a nice guy on the line for the tent, and we traded Stravas.

-- Picked up my bag, then left
-- No appetite for a while, felt a little naseous for a while
-- Legs hurty
+I picked up my bag and left with my parents.
+I didn't eat anything substantial since I didn't have much of an appetite, which was a mistake in retrospect.

-## Reflections
+### Reflections
-- A little disappointed by the result, I really wasn't expecting to walk the race (especially that early)
+Overall, I was disappointed in the result.
+I wasn't expecting to walk any part of the race, especially that early.

-- I ran the first half with a conservative pace with the intent to negative split, but maybe the effort was still a bit too high
+I ran the first part with a relatively conservative pace, but looking back the effort was still too high given the overall conditions.
+At the risk of making excuses, the late start and heat played a role in the outcome.

-- Late start and heat?
-- I also fed into the crowd hype through the park, was fiddling with my phone (strava, music, etc.) more than I should have
-    - I definitely lacked focus going onto Ocean Pkwy
-- Ended negotiating with myself a lot around mile 9
-    - I think I could have run a bit longer (maybe even the whole race?), but it would not have been pleasant
-    - I always win my negotiations on long runs, have to translate that to race day
+I also lacked a lot of focus through this race.
+I fiddled with my phone way too much in the start, and fed into the hype through the park.
+Even though I felt "good", I could have dialed it back for the later parts.
+A good rule of thumb I picked up is that the real race "starts" at mile nine.

+The decision to walk at mile nine was partially because I didn't have a strong plan, so I was willing to bend my rhythm.
+In training, I didn't really negotiate with myself.
+In this race, I often made adjustments like visiting water tables, fluctuating my effort, and ulitmately walking.

-- Still glad to have finished my first half marathon
-- I am motivated to get stronger for the next half marathon (and races after that)
+Either way, I'm still glad to have finished my first half marathon.
+I am motivated to get stronger for the next half marathon (and races after that).